 Day trips from Strasbourg to the Black Forest

 Titisee is one of the most popular destinations in the Black Forest.
 It sits on an idyllic lake offering boating and watersports in the summer months.
 In winter many day-trippers arrive to have coffee and enjoy the local iconic Black Forest Cake.
 Tourist shops and cuckoo clocks line the street as the tourists pour in from trains and cars.
-Strasbourg to Titisee is 122 Kilometres

 Triberg

-Triberg im Schwarzwald is a town in Baden-Württemberg, Germany, located in the Schwarzwald-Baar district in the Black Forest.
-Triberg is 83 kilometres from Strasbourg.
-By car, it will take somewhere between 1.15 to 1.30.
 Triberg is a beautiful town high in the black forest with many traditional houses and souvenir shops selling cuckoo clocks.
 Triberg is famous for its waterfalls.
 The waterfall is the highest in Germany cascading down a series of falls over a length of 163 meters.
-Strasbourg to Triberg is 83 Kilometres

 Freiburg im Breisgau

 Freiburg is one of the biggest cities close to Strasbourg.
-Freiburg is one of the sunniest cities in all Germany with a mild climate all year around.
-Freiburg is famous for its old town Munster which was started in the 12th century.
-Freiburg has a unique system of water channels called the Bachle that runs through the streets like a small river snaking its way around the city.
+If you love the sun, Freiburg is one of the sunniest cities in all of Germany with a mild climate all year around.
+The city is famous for its city gates and old town Munster which was started in the 12th century.

 Discover More: Freiburg is an amazing city to visit just down the road from Strasbourg.
 We have a comprehensive guide to the best things to do in Freiburg Germany